Prevalence of violence and abuse of people with disability in Australia

 In addition, we provide the first Australian report on data sources on violence and disability for future research and policy.
 The compendium includes existing administrative and survey data sources in Australia with a summary of how each could be used, and recommendations for improvements including potential linkages that could be used to provide more robust estimates of violence and abuse for future research/analysis.

 Download the Disability and Violence Data Compendium on the right hand side.

 There is a clear gap in the literature about the prevalence of violence and abuse and the settings in which it occurs.
-This information is critical for the Disability Royal Commission and for monitoring over time.
+This information is critical for monitoring over time.
 It is also important to identify better ways to capture this information in other datasets.

 The project was funded by the Melbourne Disability Institute,